ctp-eos/ctp-is-disclosure/CTP Energy Science: Core Principles: 04-24-2025.md

 ## 🧬 Origins and Background

 - **Initial Discovery**: CTPSci was established in March 1985 by Drazen.
-Resofactor has continued research and development since 2011 as part of its second emergence.
+Resofactor *(also known as/by 'Reso')* has continued research and development since 2011 as part of its second emergence.
 - **Tesla’s Vision Realized**: Aligned with Nikola Tesla’s prophetic insight —
   > *“The day science begins to study non-physical phenomena, it will make more progress in one decade than in all the previous centuries of its existence.”*[^1]